List of Days of Our Lives characters introduced in the 1980s: Vern Scofield

 Vern Scofield, played by Wayne Heffley from 1988 to 1993 and again in 2002, 2003, and 2006, raised three children (Brian, Tanner, and Cassie) after the death of his wife.
 Vern's primary role was to be Jack's right-hand man at the Spectator and supported Jack's relationship with Jennifer.
-Vern began dating Jo Johnson, Jack's mother, in 1999 when both characters left the canvas.
+Vern began dating Jo Johnson, Jack's mother, in 1993 when both characters left.
 In 2002, it was revealed that Vern and Jo had married and were still living in Salem.
 They returned for Jack's "funeral" in 2003 and later for Jack and Jennifer's wedding and farewell in 2006.
 Although Heffley died in 2008, Vern was mentioned as alive in December 2016.

 Benjy Hawk

 Benjy Hawk, is the previously unknown son of Stefano DiMera (Joseph Mascolo).
 The role was originated by child actor Darrell Thomas Utley from 1988 to 1990.
 The character was reintroduced in 2006 before he was killed off in 2007.